30 Realistic Mental Health Goals for a Better Life

 Surround yourself with positive affirmations and spend time engaging in activities that make you feel good about yourself.

-4. Build and maintain supportive relationships
+4. Build and Maintain Supportive Relationships

 Surround yourself with people who uplift and support you.
 Cultivate friendships and relationships built on trust, respect, and understanding.